Shaga-Matula/Mastermind_PG/README.md

 </figure>

 ### Website Structure
-The game is written on one page, that splits into two sections and only one section will be visible at a time.
-Game section and instructions (How to Play) section.
+The game is written on one page, that splits into two sections and only one section will be visible at a time, Game section and instructions (How to Play) section.
 Both are available on large screens and small devices.

 On small screens the orientation is disabled as the game is not supported on small landscape devices.
 When a user rotates the screen they will be presented with a clear visual explaining that this is not available and the user is instructed to rotate there device.